 - The way.
 The way to what?
 To heaven!
 The way to a peaceful, confident, abundant life!
 When we do things His way, we get what He wants to give us!
 When we don’t do things His way, we can expect to deal with problems.
 Not because He is punishing us, but because problems naturally grow in our lives when we make poor choices that go against our perfect spirits.

 - The truth.
 Jesus didn’t simply say that His words are the truth, but that He is the truth!
 How amazing is that?!
 As Christians, we have a God in us who is truth!
 So when we begin to speak His graceful words over our lives, the lies of the devil stand no chance.
-This truth builds confidence in us and it also purges our souls of unrenewed thoughts.
+This truth builds confidence in us and it also purges our minds of unrenewed thoughts.
 The world needs truth.
 We have truth.
 Truth is good!

 - The life.
 We’ve all heard the saying, “Aaaaaahhh, this is the life.”
 It is a phrase most people say as they sip on a piña colada on the beach, or while relaxing on a Sunday afternoon.
 Jesus wants you to have days like that every single day!
 He wants you to enjoy your life in times of testing, times of trials, times of rebuilding, and even in the mundane times of our regular lives: eat, sleep, work, repeat.
 He came to give us the life because that’s what He is–THE LIFE!

 This wonderful life happens through trusting Him.
 It happens through acting and reacting how we should as heaven-ready people–even when someone lies about you.
 Without Christ’s Spirit leading us, when someone tells a tall tale about us, the sin of the flesh will react and our mind will think, “Sick ‘em!”
 There is no peace in that, we weren’t made for that, and the devil wins in even greater ways when we choose that.